 For your planning purposes, the due dates for each assignment are listed in the Course Schedule.
 Early submission will be accepted.
-Late submissions will also be accepted, however five (5) points per day will be deducted for each late day after the submission date.
+Late submissions will also be accepted, however five (5) points per day will be deducted for each late day following submission date.
 Any unusual circumstances that may arise in meeting a scheduled submission date should be timely (before the due date) brought to the instructor's attention and an extension requested.

 NOTE: The Writing Assignments are not research papers.
 As such, footnotes, citations etc. are not required.
-The intent of each paper is to have the student reflect, discuss and analyze either their own personal conflict experience, a negotiation situation and lessons learned over the course of the semester.
+The intent of each paper is to have the student reflect, discuss and analyze either their own personal conflict experience, a current or past negotiation situation and lessons learned over the course of the semester and the respective applicability going forward.